PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 b<sub>0</sub> is the result of the MixColumns operation, and a<sub>0</sub> is the corresponding cell of the input.

 ### AddRoundKey
-This step combines the round key
+This step combines the round key with the current data (or state) using an XOR operation.